reductor/redutor.github.io/_posts/2023-08-10-the-downsides-of-coroutines.markdown

 Seems good at first right?
 Well who is keeping all the sources alive if they get removed while `send_all` is in progress.

-To do this you would need to modify the source's send to keep it alive
+To do this you could source's send to keep themselves alive

 ```cpp
 struct Source : std::enable_shared_from_this<Source>